Ekleog/kannader/book/src/security.md

 The very action of opening TCP port 25 can be delegated to a very small privileged program or OS service manager.
 OS service managers run with root privilege anyway.
-SMTP server can accept the passed descriptor and use it without ever having to escalate privilege.
+The SMTP server can accept the passed descriptor and use it without ever having to escalate privilege.

 Nowadays people are not logging in to the mail server via ssh to check mail.